Online Bin Packing with Predictions: Experimental Evaluation

 Figure~\ref{fig:average} depicts the plots obtained by this method, for both the Weibull and the GI benchmarks.
-We observe that \hybrid exhibits similar performance tradeoffs as the plots for a single sequence, namely Figure 1 in the main paper.
+We observe that \hybrid exhibits similar performance tradeoffs as the plots for a single sequence (Figure~\ref{fig:fixedOrg}), but the differences are less pronounced due to averaging.